30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 #18 Having an Exit Strategy is the best way to go.

 Child care business owners (actually business owners of all types of businesses) agonize about possibly selling their business for about three years before moving forward with listing and marketing the business.
 On a good day, they think – things are going great, I can hang in here a few more years.
-Moreover, on the not-so-good days, business owners often wished they had already started the sales process.
+Moreover, on the not-so-good days, business owners often wish they had started the sales process sooner.

-Given the number of years a child care business owner is thinking about selling, I have always been surprised at the lack of exit planning in which most engage.
+Given the number of years a childcare business owner thinks about selling, I have always been surprised at the lack of exit planning most engage in.
 During the years of contemplating selling, most child care business owners do little if any research or planning in regards to the value of their business, tax consequences of the sale, the value of their real estate (if owned), what is involved in selling a child care business, or planning what they will do after the sale.

 It is never too early to start planning your exit from your child care business.
 In fact, before starting or buying a child care business, you should consider what options will be available for exiting the business in the future.
 Will you pass it on to a family member?
 Who will be the most likely buyer?
 What price would you hope to sell the child care business someday?

-Exit Strategy Planning helps you to prepare not only your child care business for sale but also prepare you for life after selling your child care business.
-A well-planned exit can have a very positive impact on selecting the best time to take your child care business to market, receiving the highest price possible, and providing for a smooth transaction.
-We have found that an excellent child care business Exit Strategy can be developed and implemented over a two to three-year time frame allowing a child care business owner to capitalize on their years of ownership and hard work.
+Exit Strategy Planning helps you to prepare not only your child care business for sale, but also prepares you for life after selling your child care business.
+A well-planned exit can have a profoundly positive impact on selecting the optimal time to take your childcare business to market, securing the highest price possible, and ensuring a smooth transaction.
+We have found that an excellent exit strategy for a child care business can be developed and implemented over a two- to three-year time frame, allowing a child care business owner to capitalize on their years of ownership and hard work.

-#19 High enrollment dependent on public funding decreases the business value.
+#19 High enrollment, dependent on public funding, decreases business value.

-To be clear, my statement has nothing to do with the many reasons why all children should have access to quality child care and early education.
-The statement is based on a common characteristic of any type of business and its impact on value – customer concentration.
+To clarify, my statement is unrelated to the numerous reasons why all children should have access to quality childcare and early education.
+The statement is based on a common characteristic of any business and its impact on value, customer concentration.

-Customer concentration refers to what percentage of the business revenues are attributed to one customer or a group of customers.
-For instance, a manufacturing business where one customer accounts for say 25% of gross revenues is considered risky.
+Customer concentration refers to the percentage of business revenues attributed to one customer or a group of customers.
+For instance, a manufacturing business where one customer accounts for, say, 25% of gross revenues is considered risky.
 Why might you be asking?
-Well, let’s say for some reason the customer is lost, well there goes 25% of the business.
+Well, let’s say for some reason the customer is lost, well, there goes 25% of the business.

 A high customer concentration – child care enrollment dependent on public funding increases business risk.
-Increased business risk results in a lower business value/sales price and the ability to sell a business.
+Increased business risk results in a lower business value or sales price, as well as a reduced ability to sell a business.

-• In some states, availability of funds for certain age groups.
+- In some states, the availability of funds is limited to specific age groups.

-• Many states have tied the continuation of the receipt of public funding to child care licensing compliance, program evaluations, and program infractions.
+- Many states have tied the continuation of public funding for child care to compliance with child care licensing, program evaluations, and program infractions.

-In recent years, many of the regional and national child care chain operators have changed their acquisition criteria to only consider those child care businesses with a high percentage of private pay enrollment.
-Some will still purchase child care businesses with around 30% public pay enrollment – often those centers meeting the 25% minimum to participate in the CACFP (Federal Food Program).
+In recent years, many regional and national child care chain operators have revised their acquisition criteria to prioritize only those child care businesses with a high percentage of private pay enrollment.
+Some will still purchase child care businesses with around 30% public pay enrollment, often those centers meeting the 25% minimum to participate in the CACFP (Federal Food Program).

-Therefore, you should reevaluate your child care business and level of public and private pay enrollment – your customer concentration.
-Can you over time decrease your business risk by limiting your public pay customer concentration?
-If you have a high percentage of public pay enrollment, it does not mean that it will be impossible to sell your child care business.
-It will take longer and the ultimate sale price is often less.
+Therefore, you should reevaluate your childcare business, including your level of public and private pay enrollment, as well as your customer concentration.
+Can you, over time, decrease your business risk by limiting the concentration of your public pay customers?
+If you have a high percentage of public pay enrollment, it does not mean that selling your child care business will be impossible.
+It will take longer, and the ultimate sale price is often less.

-UPDATE – Due to the impact of COVID on the child care industry, the economy, and proposed increased public funding for child care, we may see individual buyers and national child care operators pivot – and begin to maintain higher levels of public funded enrollment – STAY TUNED!
+UPDATE – Due to the impact of COVID-19 on the childcare industry, the economy, and the proposed increase in public funding for childcare, we may see individual buyers and national childcare operators pivot and begin to maintain higher levels of public-funded enrollment.
+Stay tuned!

 #20 Policies, Procedures, and Systems create great child care businesses and business value.

 Child care owners often think they need to have more money to spend on their program, to buy this or that to make it more valuable.
-Sure having adequate funds to develop and maintain programs is important.
-However, one important way to improve the value of your child care business – without spending a dime – is to develop policies, procedures, and systems that are followed every day.
+Having adequate funds to develop and maintain programs is indeed essential.
+However, one important way to improve the value of your childcare business – without spending a dime – is to develop policies, procedures, and systems that are consistently followed.

-Policies, procedures, and systems provide for consistency of operations.
-Consistency provides for steady enrollment and employee retention – both of which lead to higher revenues and profits.
+Policies, procedures, and systems provide for the consistency of operations.
+Consistency fosters steady enrollment and employee retention, both of which contribute to higher revenues and profits.

-Most centers have a Parent Handbook and Employee Handbook outlining general information.
-These simple handbooks are a good start but should not be the only written rules and guidelines.
+Most centers have a Parent Handbook and an employee handbook that outline general information.
+These simple handbooks are a good start, but should not be the only written rules and guidelines.
 Every aspect of your child care business operation should be documented – who, what, when, where, and why things are to be completed in a prescribed manner.
-Moreover, you should have a set system to accomplish each task, i.e., open procedures, closing procedures, handling parent conferences, collection procedures, etc.
+Moreover, you should have a set system to accomplish each task, such as opening procedures, closing procedures, handling parent conferences, and collection procedures, among others.

-Child care businesses with good policies, procedures, and systems are often better operated, are more profitable, often have better reputations in the community – due to being perceived as well organized and operated, and often receive a higher valuation and sales price.
+Child care businesses with good policies, procedures, and systems are often better operated, more profitable, and have better reputations in the community, as they are perceived as well-organized and efficient.
+They also often receive a higher valuation and sales price.

 #21 High building rent decreases profits and limits the ability to sell a child care business.

-Second, to wages, building rent or mortgage is normally the next largest expense in operating a child care business.
-All too often child care business owners lease or buy a building or space with a rental rate or mortgage payment that exceeds normal benchmark operating guidelines.
-For instance, the monthly rent or mortgage should not exceed 15% of gross revenues.
-The closer to 10% of gross revenues the better.
+Second, in addition to wages, building rent or mortgage is typically the next largest expense in operating a childcare business.
+All too often, childcare business owners lease or buy a building or space with a rental rate or mortgage payment that exceeds the standard benchmark operating guidelines.
+For instance, the monthly rent or mortgage should not exceed 18% of gross revenues—the closer to 15% of gross revenues or less, the better.

-I could name several child care buildings – nice facilities built for child care – but the monthly rent or mortgage will likely always be above normal benchmark operating guidelines.
-Over the years, I have received a call from not the first child care operator to occupy the building, but the second, third – and yes, the fifth or sixth child care operator in the building struggling to make it because the rent or mortgage is too high.
-Moreover, I have had the same discussion with landlords and real estate developers – numerous times – about market rental rates for child care versus office or retail space.
-Rarely will a child care business be able to pay the same square footage rental rate as charged for class A office or retail space.
+I could name several childcare buildings – nice facilities built for childcare – but the monthly rent or mortgage will likely always be above the standard benchmark operating guidelines.
+Over the years, I have received calls from not the first, but the second, third, and yes, the fifth or sixth child care operator in the building, struggling to make it because the rent or mortgage is too high.
+Moreover, I have had the same discussion with landlords and real estate developers numerous times about market rental rates for childcare versus office or retail space.
+Rarely will a childcare business be able to pay the same square footage rental rate as charged for Class A office or retail space.

 Before signing a lease agreement for the building, space (or buying a building) in which to operate your child care business, make sure that the monthly rent or mortgage will be less than 15% of conservatively projected gross revenues.
 Most commercial leases contain a corporate and personal guarantee.
-Meaning, the landlord can pursue payment of monies agreed to in the lease from your corporation and you personally should you go out of business and default on the lease.
-When you cannot make the numbers work, you will most likely not be able to just close the child care business and walk away without fulfilling the lease terms and required rent payments.
+In other words, the landlord can pursue payment of the monies agreed upon in the lease from your corporation and you personally, should you go out of business and default on the lease.
+When you cannot make the numbers work, you will most likely not be able to close the child care business and walk away without fulfilling the lease terms and required rent payments.

 Child care businesses encumbered with high building rental rates are very difficult to sell.
-Do inexperienced child care buyers with overly optimistic goals take over these child care businesses and leases?
-Sure – but it is far more common for one of the buyers’ advisors – accountant, attorney, partner, lender, or Uncle Charlie tell the buyer the child care business cannot support the monthly rent and they move on to a better opportunity where the numbers work.
+Do inexperienced childcare buyers with overly optimistic goals take over these childcare businesses and leases?
+Sure – but it is far more common for one of the buyers’ advisors – an accountant, attorney, partner, lender, or Uncle Charlie – to tell the buyer that the child care business cannot support the monthly rent, and they move on to a better opportunity where the numbers work.

 #22 Unreported Income decreases the business value and limits buyers’ ability to obtain financing.

-Although not as common as 26 years ago when I started my business brokerage practice, some child care owners today, still tell me that their business tax return does not include all of the tuition income collected.
-Well, unreported income is not something that I as a business broker have any interest in representing.
-In the eyes of the “law” unreported income is considered tax fraud and when a broker represents to a potential business buyer there is unreported income – well that’s referred to as perpetuation of fraud.
+Although not as common as it was 30 years ago when I started my business brokerage practice, some childcare owners today still tell me that their business tax return does not include all the tuition income they have collected.
+Well, unreported income is not something that I, as a business broker, have any interest in representing.
+In the eyes of the “law,” unreported income is considered tax fraud.
+When a broker represents a potential business buyer, there’s unreported income – that’s referred to as the perpetuation of fraud.
 I love my child care business owner clients – just not enough to go to jail for them.
-So, I only represent the financial information submitted on the business federal tax return.
+So, I only represent the financial information submitted on the business’s federal tax return.

 Three important things to know about the effects of unreported income in a child care business:

-1. Unreported income decreases the business value because the gross revenue reported is less than generated by the business.
+- Unreported income decreases the business value because the reported gross revenue is less than the actual revenue generated by the business.
 Unreported income causes all expense categories to appear higher when compared as a percentage of gross revenues.

-1. Buyers are not impressed when a child care business owner shares that they have not been reporting all income.
-From the buyer’s perspective, he is often thinking – if the seller is willing to take a high risk and provide false information to “Uncle Sam” the federal government – the seller might also provide me with “false” information to get me to buy the business.
-It has been my experience that business buyers and sellers must be able to establish a level of trust or the deal never makes it to closing.
+- Buyers are not impressed when a childcare business owner shares that they have not been reporting all their income.
+From the buyer’s perspective, he is often thinking.
+If the seller is willing to take a high risk and provide false information to “Uncle Sam,” the federal government.
+In that case, the seller might also provide me with “false” information to get me to buy the business.
+In my experience, business buyers and sellers must establish a level of trust for the deal to reach closing.
 Telling a buyer about unreported income does not build trust.

-2. Buyers and their advisors and lenders rely on the financial information to help the buyer determine the value of the business, make an offer and obtain financing.
+- Buyers, their advisors, and lenders rely on financial information to help determine the value of the business, make an informed offer, and secure financing.
 Professional advisors have substantial liability for the consulting services and recommendations they provide.
 Attorneys, accountants, and other professional advisors are quick to tell the business buyer to pass if the business numbers do not look right.
-Moreover, of course, if the numbers do not look right or work…the buyer will not be able to obtain a loan to purchase the child care business.
+Moreover, if the numbers do not look right or work, the buyer will not be able to obtain a loan to purchase the childcare business.

-My advice is always – run the business reporting all income and work to bring all expenses into normal benchmark ranges.
+My advice is always to run the business, reporting all income and work, and bringing all expenses into normal benchmark ranges.
 Once you have three years of accurate tax returns, you will be able to get a higher value for your business, and the buyer will have a much better chance of getting a loan.

 #23 Small and Medium-Sized Child Care Businesses – Your Most Likely Buyer